 Have you ever wondered how to become a Psychiatrist?
 As a Medical school, we constantly receive questions about this topic and mental health in general.
 We know exactly the path to becoming a psychiatrist as we have current students planning a career in Psychiatry, graduates that are currently in Psychiatry residencies, and alumni that are practicing Psychiatrists in the US and Canada.
-At the bottom of this article, we have included profiles of three UMHS graduates that have careers as Psychiatrists.
+At the bottom of this article, we have included profiles of three graduates of our top offshore medical school that have careers as Psychiatrists.
 Click on this link to view.

 By spending the next 10 minutes with us, you will learn how to become a Psychiatrist and will gain insight into why a student should or should not consider Psychiatry as a career.
 There are academic and non-academic items that prospective students should consider.
 In addition, we will provide answers to 8 frequently asked questions about how to become a Psychiatrist and Psychiatry as a career in general including these faqs:

 - What is the educational path to become a Psychiatrist?

 - How long does it take to become a Psychiatrist?